Django (character): Django

-Django is a 1966 Spaghetti Western directed by Sergio Corbucci starring Franco Nero as Django; a dismissed Union soldier who fought in the American Civil War.
+Django is a 1966 Spaghetti Western directed by Sergio Corbucci starring Franco Nero as Django, a dismissed Union soldier who fought in the American Civil War.
 The film is set in 1869, four years after the end of the Civil War.
-After arriving in a bleak, mud-drenched town in the American Southwest and dragging a coffin behind him, Django gets caught up in a violent race war between exiled Mexican revolutionaries, led by General Hugo, and a gang of militant neo confederates led by Major Jackson.
-Armed with a deadly Mitrailleuse volley gun, Django proceeds to play both sides against each other in the pursuit of money and, ultimately, revenge against Jackson; the Major having murdered his wife years before.
+After arriving in a bleak, mud-drenched town in the American Southwest and dragging a coffin behind him, Django gets caught up in a violent feud between exiled Mexican revolutionaries, led by General Hugo, and a gang of militant Neo-Confederates led by Major Jackson.
+Armed with a deadly Mitrailleuse volley gun, Django proceeds to play each side against the other in the pursuit of money.
+Ultimately, Django seeks revenge against Jackson, who murdered Django’s wife years before.

 Django Strikes Again

-Twenty years after the events in the first Django, the title character has left the violent life of a gunslinger to become a monk.
-Living in seclusion in a monastery, he wants no more of the violent actions he perpetrated.
-Suddenly, he learns from a dying former lover that some time ago he had a young daughter, who has been kidnapped along with other children who are now working for a ruthless Belgian criminal known as El Diablo (The Devil) Orlowsky, who is an arms dealer and slave trader.
-The children and other prisoners work in Orlowsky's mine, from which he hopes to get rich from the spoils.
-Determined to find his daughter and nail the bad guys, Django gets some arms and goes on the warpath against Orlowsky's private army.
+Twenty years after the events in the first film, the title character has left the violent life of a gunslinger to live in seclusion in a monastery.
+He learns from a dying former lover that he has a young daughter, who has been kidnapped by the ruthless Hungarian arms dealer and slave trader, El Diablo (The Devil) Orlowsky.
+She and other kidnapped children work in Orlowsky's silver mine.
+Determined to find his daughter, Django gets goes to war against Orlowsky's private army.